mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Create a Reverse ACH Transfer.md

 <strong>nameOnAccount<strong> `string`

-The name of the person or business associated with the bank account.
+The name of the person or business on the bank account.

 <strong>amount<strong> `number`